Code-Institute-Submissions/return-my-coffee/README.md

 - 8 Card pairs (12 cards in total)

-  - A large enough number to be a challenge yet small enough to not be too difficult or fustrating the user.
+  - A large enough number to be a challenge yet small enough to not be too difficult or fustrating for the user.

   - Each card is coffee themed which correlates to the game's overall theme.